denislaliberte/facturation/readme.md

 ## Roadmap
+- client information
+- generate a pdf invoice for every yaml files
-- add argument to generate a specific invoice
+- dont generate a invoice if it's already generated
 - generate invoice for every yaml
 - generate yaml from default with company infomation
+- generate yaml from default with client information

 - Calculate total
 - Calculate due date
 - generate yearly report in csv md and pdf